nus-cs2103-AY2021S2/tp/README.md

    the entire NUS.
 1. Edit the details of existing vaccination appointments
 1. Delete existing vaccination appointments
-1. View the number of vaccination appointments in the past 6 days and in the next 6 days.
+1. View the number of vaccination appointments in the past week and in the next week.

 #### v1.4